 Metzger was just ten years old at the time.

-These people in Dresden weren’t active Nazis.
-There was no military base in this city of historic, Baroque architecture.
-Afterward, even Churchill questioned the Dresden bombing, saying "the destruction of Dresden remains a serious query against the conduct of Allied bombing."
+Even Winston Churchill himself, who had authorized the raid, questioned the end result of the Dresden bombing, saying "the destruction of Dresden remains a serious query against the conduct of Allied bombing."